 The command-line syntax for these is simple only for background, which maps directly to the usual X11 toolkit option "-bg".
-All others can only be set on the command line by use of the generic "-xrm" resource override option to override the first linetype color.
+All others can only be set on the command line by use of the generic "-xrm" resource override option gnuplot -background coral to change the background color.